How can I manage classroom behaviour effectively?

 For more information, please download Education Support’s full guide to Managing Pupil Behaviour.

-The following Life Guide on managing behaviour from the Education Support Partnership provides some more practical tips on how to achieve a better work-life balance.
+The following Life Guide on managing behaviour from the Education Support provides some more practical tips on how to achieve a better work-life balance.
 If you feel you need extra support, you can call Ed Support’s free helpline on 08000 562 561 or email [email protected]

 Was this article helpful?